gyuho/learn/src/paxos-etcd-vs-nakamoto-bitcoin-consensus.md

 ##### Build consensus

-When newly joined, both Paxos and Bitcoin node waits for the data sync before participating in the consensus.
+When newly joined, both Paxos and Bitcoin node wait for the data sync before participating in the consensus.
 Unlike Paxos that initiates consensus as soon as a value is proposed to the leader, Bitcoin node can create a block template and start mining regardless of how many transactions it has received -- there is no requirement that the block template must have more than 1 transaction.
 Unlike Paxos that builds consensus when an established leader replicates the value to other servers (learner or follower), Bitcoin consensus is built when the node finds a PoW by enumerating the nonces and broadcasts the newly mined block to all other nodes.
-Bitcoin does not message its peers to build agreement, but instead performs PoW locally and disseminates the state information by gossip.
+Bitcoin does not message its peers to build agreement, but instead performs PoW locally and disseminates the state information by gossip mechanisms.

 ##### Information propagation speed and finality